nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 ### NodeCG core now uses `yarn` instead of `npm`

 Due to issues with certain core dependencies when using `npm`, NodeCG core now uses [`yarn` (version 1.x)](https://classic.yarnpkg.com/en/docs/install) to install dependencies.

+### All config and replicant schemas must now be authored in JSON Schema Draft 07 instead of Draft 04

+See [here](https://json-schema.org/draft-06/json-schema-release-notes.html) and [here](https://json-schema.org/draft-07/json-schema-release-notes.html) for migration instructions.